If you’re an entrepreneur—especially in the technology space—you’ve most likely heard about the lean startup movement.

 - You deliver on your end and they are stalling on their end

-Share your ideas for scaling fast or failing fast below in the comments.
+Have you used an MVP approach to partnerships?
+Share your ideas for scaling fast or failing fast on Twitter @LivePlan.